dominickjay/dominickjay.com/src/content/writing/switch-vs-if.md

 ## Introduction

 When working on agency websites, we often face decisions about which control flow structure to use.
 Both `switch` and `if` statements are fundamental to JavaScript, but they serve different purposes and have distinct use cases.
-Let's explore when and why you might choose one over the other.

 ## If Statements